CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     az customlocation create -n azurearc-customlocation -g azure-arc --namespace azure-arc --host-resource-id $clusterID --cluster-extension-ids $extensionID
     ```

+   > **Note:** This can take upto 2 mintues to complete the creation of custom location
     The output should be as shown below:

     ![dfs](media/custom-location.png "Lab Environment")